-World Mental Health Day 2025: Prioritizing The Mind For A Healthier Tomorrow
+World Mental Health Day 2025: Prioritizing the Mind for a Healthier Tomorrow

 Every year on October 10, the world comes together to observe World Mental Health Day — a reminder that mental health is just as important as physical well-being.
 This day aims to raise awareness, reduce stigma, and encourage people to seek help without hesitation.
 In a world that’s constantly rushing, where stress, anxiety, and depression are becoming increasingly common, taking care of our mental health has never been more essential.